Bareflank/MicroV/docs/MicroV Hypercall Specification.md

 Given the shared page cast as a mv_cdl_t, with each entry's mv_cdl_entry_t.fun and mv_cdl_entry_t.idx set to the requested CPUID leaf, the same entries are returned in the shared page with each entry's mv_cdl_entry_t.eax, mv_cdl_entry_t.ebx, mv_cdl_entry_t.ecx and mv_cdl_entry_t.edx set with all supported CPU features set to 1.
 Any non-feature fields returned by CPUID are returned as 0.

-This hypercall supports flag modifiers in mv_cdl_t.reg0.
-When MV_CDL_FLAG_ALL is enabled, the entire list of supported CPUIDs will be returned via the shared page and no entries must be given as input.
-If the entire list doesn't fit in the shared page, this hypercall will output in mv_cdl_t.reg1 the number of entries that are left allowing to make subsequent continuation calls by providing the current index of entries to resume from in mv_cdl_t.reg1 as input, i.e. mv_cdl_t.reg1 should be incremented by MV_CDL_MAX_ENTRIES.

 **Input:**
 | Register Name | Bits | Description |
 | :------------ | :--- | :---------- |